 First of all God Almighty has taken away from our chief the knowledge or never had given it.

 Lastly, there is the case of Robinson Kreutznaer, or better known as Robinson Crusoe.
 The castaway on a deserted island with his slave Friday.
 A story written by Daniel Defoe in 1719.
 Since Defoe said his story was all true, the question arises, who was this Robinson?
 Here the credits go to a Scot named Alexander Selkirk.
 Despite the Dutch-sounding last name Kreutznaer.
 Selkirk was a castaway on an island before the coast of modern Chile.
 Nothing is less true.
-It were the events of Benckes and his isolated stay on the island Tobago around which the story and character of Robinson Crusoe was modelled by Defoe (De Vries 2020).
+It was the events of Benckes and his isolated stay on the island Tobago around which the story and character of Robinson Crusoe was modelled by Defoe (De Vries 2020).
 From the northern side of the island Robinson Crusoe could see the island Trinidad, as it is written by Defoe.

 The story of Robinson Crusoe is, in fact, an ode to superior England with Tobago being England.
 France and Germany are represented by the cannibals, and the Dutch Republic is the enslaved cannibal named Friday.
 The father of Friday is Spain, out of which the Dutch Republic was born indeed.
 There are many more hints giving away Benckes’ adventure on island Tobago was the basis of the story.
 Yet again, this Frisian did not get the credits.
 They still go to the Scotsman Selkirk.